 Building Workforce Capacity

 Currently, there is a shortage of social workers prepared to deliver culturally competent, evidence-based child trauma treatment in our communities.
 To address this shortage, the National Center promotes moving on-the job training “upstream” from community agencies into the curriculum of schools of social work.
 The National Center’s “upstream model” introduces a Trauma Specialization into schools of social work and provides integrated course work, evidence-based trauma treatment training, and a clinical field practicum for students.
 The full “upstream” educational and training model builds the capacity of schools, students, and community agencies to deliver competent trauma assessment and treatment.
-Since 2009 the National Center has piloted the full educational “upstream model” in twelve communities across the country.
-Agencies in these communities serve mostly low-income children and adolescents of color.
+Since 2009 the National Center has piloted the full educational “upstream model” at eleven schools.
 The following figure illustrates the triad of students, faculty, and field agencies involved in the full educational model.